-- Phonics – a systematic approach to decode, segment and blend when learning to read and write.
+- Phonics – using Read Write Inc - a systematic synthetic phonics programme where children are taught to decode, segment and blend when learning to read and write.

-- Punctuation and Grammar – learning the mechanics of writing and using these tools for effect.
+- Punctuation and Grammar – learning the tools for writing to affect the reader.

 - Writing – the opportunity to experiment with composition across the curriculum for purposeful writing.

-- Reading – children will be taught how to read as well as applying comprehensive skills through individual reading and guided reading sessions.
+- Reading – children will be taught how to read as well as apply comprehension skills through a range of teaching approaches suited to their reading needs.

 Grammar, Punctuation and Spelling